-First we’ll look at the TVIP-InterCAM, an intercom with built-in IP camera and call button that attaches to the network.
+First, we’ll look at the TVIP-InterCAM, an intercom with a built-in IP camera, and a call button that attaches to the network.
 It allows the security guard to speak to monitor visitors at the front door before they enter the building, thus controlling access from his security station inside

 In quick succession –

 - He uses the IP intercom to alert the principal